denniswon/super-audit/packages/example-project/CLI-COMMANDS.md

 - **TestViolations.sol** - Multiple rule violations (for testing)
 - **VulnerableVault.sol** - DeFi vault with vulnerabilities

-Run analysis to see how SuperAudit detects these issues!
+Run analysis to see how MrklTree detects these issues!

 ## Next Steps